 Sore throats can be very painful, especially when you swallow.
 People of all ages are susceptible to soar throats, but children, smokers, people with allergies, and people with compromised immune systems are more at risk.

-Mild soar throats can be treated with home remedies or over the counter pain relievers.
+Mild sore throats can be treated with home remedies or over the counter pain relievers.
 Soar throats caused by bacterial infections require antibiotics prescribed by your doctor.

 STREP THROAT SYMPTOMS